Verbesina encelioides, Golden Crownbeard

 The flowers, nectar and seeds are readily used or eaten by insects, butterflies and birds.

-Also see Rothrock's Crownbeard, Verbesina rothrockii.
+In Southwest Desert Flora also see Rothrock's Crownbeard, Verbesina rothrockii.

 Several herbal medicinal uses have been identified, species account from Native American Ethnobotany, University of Michigan, Dearborn.